-A judge would be looking for a material and substantial change in circumstances in order to justify a modification.
-For example, if your ex-spouse recently got a new job where his or her income has increased dramatically or if one of your children has an illness that will require continual medical care then these are the sort of factors a court would look for in order to increase a child support obligation.
-On the flip side, if your spouse recently lost their job and has been unable to find work at their previous rate then the child support obligation of your spouse may be decreased accordingly.
+A judge would be looking for a material and substantial change in circumstances to justify a modification.
+For example, if your ex-spouse recently got a new job where their income has increased dramatically or if one of your children has an illness that will require continual medical care, then these are the sort of factors a court would look for to increase a child support obligation.
+On the flip side, if your spouse recently lost their job and has been unable to find work at their previous rate, then the child support obligation of your spouse may be decreased accordingly.

-Questions on how to actually begin a divorce?
-Come back tomorrow to read more
+Questions on how to begin a divorce?
+Come back tomorrow to read more.

-Now that we have set ourselves up with a good base of knowledge, we can actually begin to walk through the process of filing for divorce in Texas.
-Please head back to the Law Office of Bryan Fagan, PLLC to read more on this subject tomorrow.
+Now that we have set ourselves up with a good base of knowledge, we can begin to walk through the process of filing for divorce in Texas.
+Please head back to the Law Office of Bryan Fagan, PLLC, to read more on this subject tomorrow.

-In the meantime, if you have any questions about divorce or any other issue related to Texas family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-Our team of licensed family law attorneys stand ready to assist you with your problems six days a week.
-A consultation with one of our attorneys is free of charge and can go a long way towards addressing your particular issues and providing you with some peace of mind during this difficult time in your life.
+In the meantime, if you have any questions about divorce or any other issue related to Texas family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+Our team of licensed family law attorneys stands ready to assist you with your problems six days a week.
+A consultation with one of our attorneys is free of charge and can go a long way towards addressing your particular issues and providing you with some peace of mind during this challenging time in your life.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"